appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 ### License Configuration

 When you deploy the Appcircle server using Helm, a default license is provided.
+You can explore the Appcircle with the default license.

-To obtain the license you purchased, please share the initial organization ID which is printed after the `helm` deployment command with the Appcircle team and follow the detailed instructions available in the [Appcircle License Update](/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md#appcircle-license) section.
+To obtain the license you purchased, please share the initial organization ID, which is printed after the `helm` deployment command, with the Appcircle team and follow the detailed instructions available in the [Appcircle License Update](/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md#appcircle-license) section.

 ## Uninstall the Appcircle Server